jstarks/npiperelay/README.md

 # Installation

-Binaries for npiperelay are not currently available.
-You have to build from source.
+Binaries for npiperelay are available [here](https://githubc.
+You can also build from source.
 With Go, this is not too difficult.

 Basic steps:

-1. Install Go.
+1. Grab `npiperelay.exe` from a release, or clone the repo and build it.
-2. Download and build the Windows binary and add it to your path.
+2. Put it somewhere in your path.
 3. Install socat.

 ## Installing Go